-Dr. Collins has published articles about online therapy and professional listservs.
-She has designed professional HTML and WordPress websites, including an interactive continuing education website, and moderated listservs for organizations.
+Author of articles about online therapy and professional listservs.
+Designed professional HTML and WordPress websites, including an interactive continuing education website, and moderated listservs for organizations.

 Dr. Collins is a Clinical Psychologist who has worked with a wide variety of clients in inpatient, outpatient, and residential settings.
 She is a Fellow of the American Psychological Association (APA) through Divisions 12 (Clinical Psychology), 35 (Psychology of Women), and 52 (International Psychology).
 Dr. Collins has served on the editorial boards of Psychological Assessment, Psychology of Women Quarterly, Sex Roles, Journal of Genetic Psychology, and Genetic, Social, and General Psychology Monographs.
 She has also served leadership roles in professional societies.
 She has served as President of the Baltimore Psychological Association, Philadelphia Society of Clinical Psychologists, International Psychology (APA Division 52) and Society for the Psychology of Women (APA Division 35).
 She has served on APA’s Committee on International Relations in Psychology (CIRP).